iRobotEducation/root-robot-ble-protocol/README.md

 Navigate to an coordinate location with an optional end orientation.
 Robot sends a Navigate to Position Finished response packet with Command 17 and matching ID when finished.

-:warning: This command is not yet implemented. :warning:
+:warning: This command is added in protocol version `1.4`. :warning:

 <table>
   <tr>